 - Toppings: My favorite part!
 Lime juice, peanuts, cilantro, and green onions all add a big punch of flavor!

 - Once you start cooking this recipe comes together FAST!
 Prep all ingredients before getting started.

 - Add leftover oven baked chicken breasts or shrimp to this recipe.

-- If the sauce is too thick, just add a little more chicken broth to thin it out.
+- Peanut butter noodle sauce is too thick, just add a little pasta water or chicken broth to thin it out.